 Patriots Day is the culminating event of the student experience.
-This is the day that all they have learned becomes real to them as they live a day and a night in the middle of the American revolution.
-The younger grades are awed when they see the older grade students in 18th century dress and manners.
-It lights a fire in them to look forward to the day they will be able to do the same.
+All they have learned in the preceding weeks becomes real to them as they live a day and a night in the middle of the American Revolution.
+Younger students are thrilled and awed by the 4th or 5th graders in 18th century dress and deportment; they cannot wait for the day they will be able to do the same.

 Sharing the experience with younger students and the community

 As the boys study Latin using 18th century recitation method, deportment, and militia training, and the girls study social etiquette, deportment, and needlework, they are immersed in a day in the middle of the war.
 Younger students share the excitement, hoping that they will have this experience when they are in 5th grade,